Cleo469/Flashcards/README.md

 #### Site-goals

-- Provide a system to allow a user to get a countdown to New Year based on their geo-location.
+- Provide a system to allow a user to access flashcards for learning, reviews and educative purposes.
-- Allow users to access interesting facts about New Year traditions in pre-selected countries.
+- Allow users to access interesting facts and tips about flashcard on the home page and do a live practical on flashcards page.
-- Expandable application, according to Hackathon conditions and constraints, where content is displayed based on user selection.
+- Expandable application, opportunity to save, view and go back to code, and content is displayed based on user selection.

 #### Agile planning

 The project was developed by using agile methodologies.
 The development cycle was divided into short sprints, where code was delivered in small chunks for flexibility and good coding practice.
 Furthermore, the branch system and forking was used to simulate real-life environment.

-The Kanban board was created to keep track of project progression and issues assessment.
-Issues were given acceptance criteria and were split into tasks if feasible.

 #### Epics